 What is colour grading?
-Here's all you need to know
+Everything you need to know

-Colour grading can be used denote mood, character and time.
+As well as mood, colour grading can be used denote character and time.
 Considering a colour look for a creative project before production is an essential part of any process.
-Pixar, one of the masters of storytelling, creates a range of colour scripts before production commence, which indicate the colour palette that will be used for each scene.
-This ensures that the colour is helping to tell the story rather than fight against it.
+Pixar, one of the masters of storytelling, creates a range of colour scripts before production even commences.
+These indicate the colour palette that will be used for each scene, ensuring that the colour helps to tell the story rather than fight against it.

-Colour grading is adjusting the image in specific ways to create a stylistic effect.
-For example 'crushing' the blacks of an image to make it feel contemporary, or taking the matched shots from a camera and tracking and lightening main characters face so that they stand out.
+Color grading takes place after color correction and used to create a stylistic effect: a specific look or mood for artistic or storytelling purposes.
+For example 'crushing' the blacks of an image could make it feel contemporary.
+Colour grading may also involve things like taking tracking a subject and lightening their face so that they stand out.

 Workflows are being developed like the ACES (Academy Color Encoding System) to ensure colour accuracy across as many different input formats as possible, which will hopefully make colour work less about correction and more about colour grading.